<< A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 find whether elements of an array can be found anywhere in a string - see array, can elements of an array can be found anywhere in a string

-foreign characters - see also special characters, CSV, import special characters
+foreign characters – see also special powershell characters and tokens, special characters, replace, CSV, import special characters

 If a command exports users whose names contain foreign characters into a CVS file, those foreign characters will be replaced with a ?.
 To preserve those foreign characters, use Export-Csv $outputfile -Encoding UTF8